muyiwao/Credit-Card-Detection-System/README.md

 ###  Credit Card Detection System

-#### Objectives
+#### Goal

-The classification goal is to predict if the clients will not be able to pay the next month loan installment.
+To predict if the clients will not be able to pay the next month loan installment.

 #### Install